-I’ve been reading a lot about green living and sustainability lately.
+I’ve been reading a lot about sustainability lately.
 I thought I’ve been doing OK with eating lots of fresh fruits and vegetables, and eliminating most of junk foods and fast foods from my family’s diet and – although it’s still far from perfection – I’ve been pretty happy with the relatively low impact on the environment that such a diet has.

 So, what about bananas in my smoothies?

 How bad are bananas for our environment?

 You see, bananas are the main ingredient in most of my green smoothies.

 Since I live in northern New Jersey, you will not find a banana tree in my neighborhood, even in a 100 mile radius.
 They have to be transported thousands of miles across the globe, producing carbon waste, so I can feed my family’s appetite for green banana smoothies.

 Of course, it’s not just about bananas.
 Avocados, mangoes, pineapples, kiwis, etc. – I love those too, but bananas have become my staple food.
 Thanks to bananas, I stopped eating most of bread, cookies, and other processed carbs.
 They are very filling and satisfy my hunger and cravings for comfort foods.